maggielovedd/my-notes/UR with moveit in ROS melodic.md

     <arg name="allow_trajectory_execution" value="true"/>
     <arg name="fake_execution" value="false"/>
  ```

  **Troubleshooting**
  1. [ERROR]: Unable to identify any set of controllers that can actuate the specified joints: [ elbow_joint shoulder_lift_joint shoulder_pan_joint wrist_1_joint wrist_2_joint wrist_3_joint ]
 ```
 Some possible reasons are:
-1. you did not connect to the action server
+1. ROS driver is not really connected (check **Step 7: Press to test the connection** in 1. install UR driver) /
-2. you
+2. Action server is not correct (Follow the setup in 2.
+Use it in Moveit )

 ```

 ### 3. Calibration